blocknetdx/blockchain-configuration-files/README.md

 ### Successful Exchange
 If the exchange is successful, a commit should be made to the respective configuration files.
-There are a few variations of
+There are a few variations of scenarios:

 *New wallet version, existing blockchain, existing configurations, existing version group:*<br>
-If a successful exchange was confirmed for a new wallet version using the same `xbridge_conf` and `wallet_conf` listed under a single existing `manifest.json` version group, then all that is needed is to update that version group `versions` array with the new wallet version as is listed in the tag of the Github release.
+If a successful exchange was confirmed for a new wallet version using the same `xbridge_conf` and `wallet_conf` listed under a single existing `manifest` version group, then all that is needed is to update that version group `versions` array with the new wallet version as is listed in the tag of the Github release.

 *New wallet version, existing blockchain, existing configurations, new version group:*<br>
-If a new wallet version is successful using `xbridge_conf` and `wallet_conf` from two different `manifest.json` version groups, then a new version group must be created.
+If a new wallet version is successful using `xbridge_conf` and `wallet_conf` from two different `manifest` version groups, then a new version group must be created.
 This new version group would have this new wallet as the only version listed under `versions`, as is listed in the tag of the Github release, with a new `ver_id`, the respective XBridge and wallet configuration files used listed for `xbridge_conf` and `wallet_conf`, and any other changes that may be required.

 *New wallet version, existing blockchain, new configurations, new version group:*<br>
-If a new wallet version is successful using a newly generated XBridge or wallet configuration file, then a new `manifest.json` version group must be created as well as the new configuration file.
+If a new wallet version is successful using a newly generated XBridge or wallet configuration file, then a new `manifest` version group must be created as well as the new configuration file.
 This new version group would have this new wallet as the only version listed under `versions`, as is listed in the tag of the Github release, with a new `ver_id`, the respective XBridge and wallet configuration files used listed for `xbridge_conf` and `wallet_conf`, and any other changes that may be required.

 *New blockchain, new configurations, new version group:*<br>
-If a successful exchange was confirmed for a new blockchain, then a new `manifest.json` version group must be created as well as the new configuration files.
+If a successful exchange was confirmed for a new blockchain, then a new `manifest` version group must be created as well as the new configuration files.